CharafeddineMechalikh/PureEdgeSim/README.md

 *   The `applications XML` file: This file decribes the types of applications that will be used by the tasks generator.

 Each of these application has different characterestics (CPU utilization, files size, latency requirements..).
-When the     simulation starts, the tasks generator will associate one of these applications to each edge device.
+When the     simulation starts, the tasks generator will associate one of these applications to each Edge device.
 Then, based on the assigned application type, it will generate the tasks of these device, which enables the support for devices heterogeneity ( the heterogeneity of their applications, in this case).

-*   The `edge devices XML` file:  PureEdgeSim also enables the user to generate hundreds or even thousands of heterogenous devices.
-To do this, the user will specify the types of edge devices that will be generated and their proportions/ percentages in the `edge_device.xml` file.
-The server manager will then generate the desired number of edge devices based on the proposed types.
-For instance, if the user define two types of devices and sets the percentage of each type to 50% and sets the number of edge devices (in the simulation parameters file) to 1000 devices, the server manager will generate 500 devices of type 1, and 500 devices of type 2.
+*   The `Edge devices XML` file:  PureEdgeSim also enables the user to generate hundreds or even thousands of heterogenous devices.
+To do this, the user will specify the types of Edge devices that will be generated and their proportions/ percentages in the `Edge_device.xml` file.
+The server manager will then generate the desired number of Edge devices based on the proposed types.
+For instance, if the user define two types of devices and sets the percentage of each type to 50% and sets the number of Edge devices (in the simulation parameters file) to 1000 devices, the server manager will generate 500 devices of type 1, and 500 devices of type 2.
 Each of those types can have different computing capacity, energy consumption,  and other settings as well that enable the heterogeneity of devices ( whether the device is mobile or not, battery-powered or not, and how much is its battery capacity...).

 *   The `Fog datacenters XML` file : This file describes the Fog datacenters that will be generated during the simulation.
-However, unlike the edge devices file, this file contains the fog datacenters that need to be generated instead of their types.
+However, unlike the Edge devices file, this file contains the Fog datacenters that need to be generated instead of their types.
 Therefore, if the user wants to generate 4 different servers, he must include each one of them in the file.
 Each datacenter is characterised by its compuitng capacity, its energy consumption, its location, and its hosts.
 Each host has a set of Virtual machines with a specified computing capacity.
 These virtual machines are responsible for executing the offloading tasks.

-*   The `Cloud datacetners xml` file:  This file describes the cloud datacenters that will be generated during the simulation (similar to that of fog servers).
+*   The `Cloud datacetners xml` file:  This file describes the Cloud datacenters that will be generated during the simulation (similar to that of Fog servers).

 ### 5.3 The Simulation Parameters File